Distinguished NIAS Lorentz Fellowship 1

 About the NIAS-Lorentz Program

-Pivotal to the NIAS-Lorentz program is the understanding that important and exciting advances are to be expected in research at the interface of the humanities and/or social sciences on the one hand and the natural sciences and/or technological sciences on the other.
+Pivotal to the NIAS-Lorentz programme is the understanding that important and exciting advances are to be expected in research at the interface of the humanities and/or social sciences on the one hand and the natural sciences and/or technological sciences on the other.
 Topics of societal importance that require extensive collaboration across traditional scientific boundaries in order to progress are encouraged.
-The program also includes interdisciplinary NIAS-Lorentz Theme Groups and NIAS-Lorentz Workshops.
+The programme also includes interdisciplinary NIAS-Lorentz Theme Groups and NIAS-Lorentz Workshops.